-How to place the hearing aids in your ears
+Placing your hearing aids in your ears

 How to tell left from right

 If you have two hearing aids, they may be programmed differently.
 One for your left ear, the other for your right.
 Do not swap them.
 Please pay attention to this when cleaning, storing, and inserting the hearing aids.